WVUHPC/Modern-Fortran/_episodes/11-Best-Practices.md

 {: .source}

 We are so close to filling the stack that small variations in loading libraries could cross the limit.
-Try a few times until the code stops when asking for an input from the keyboard.
+Try a few times until the code stops when asking for input from the keyboard.

 Once the code is waiting for any input, execute this command on a separate terminal: